-Claim: States are installing cameras along interstate highways that automatically track drivers' progress between checkpoints and ticket speeders.
+Claim: States are installing 'point-to-point' cameras along highways that automatically track and ticket speeders based on the amount of time it takes them to travel between two checkpoints.

 [Collected via e-mail, July 2009]